xavctn/img2table/README.md

 - Table identification for images and PDF files, including bounding boxes at the table cell level
 - Handling of complex table structures such as merged cells
-- Handling of implicit content - see [example](/examples/Implicit.ipynb)
 - Table content extraction by providing support for OCR services / tools
 - Extracted tables are returned as a simple object, including a Pandas DataFrame representation
 - Export extracted tables to an Excel file, preserving their original structure